Arafatk/liquid/README.md

 # Jekyll Liquid Test
-A test branch for checking fails on making changes to liquid.
+A test branch for checking if jekyll fails on making changes to liquid.